 Then I made a little research and found out that the Mealthy CrispLid designed especially to fit the Instant Pot.
 I purchased it and it fits great, so there is nothing to worry about.

 So on this post I will tell you a bit about the Mealthy CrispLid.
-I used this product for my recipes and then reviewed it in details so you can read my findings.
+I used this product for some of my Instant Pot recipes and then reviewed it in details so you can read my findings.

 What is a CrispLid?

 The CrispLid product is an air fryer that uses a pressure cooker with stainless steel inner pot as a base.
 Now, given that all Instant Pots have stainless steel inner pots, it doesn’t matter which version is closer to your heart.

 By the way, Mealthy have their own pressure cooker, which is pretty good as you can read here.